Magma (character): Early life

 Magma (Amara Juliana Olivians Aquilla) hails from the fictional country of Nova Roma ("New Rome"), a colony of the Roman Republic reportedly founded shortly after the death of Julius Caesar in 44 BC.
 The colony is hidden in the Amazon rainforest of modern Brazil, and was ruled until recently by the immortal witch Selene.
 Amara is the daughter of Lucius Antonius Aquilla, who is presumably a member of the historical gens Antonia which claimed descent from Anton, son of Hercules.
-Growing up in Nova Roma, she had curly blonde hair, and wore a traditional white Roman toga.

 Caught up in a deadly power struggle between Selene and her father, she disguises herself as an indigenous Brazilian and is captured by the New Mutants, who soon discovers her true ethnicity.
 Her powers manifest after she is abducted by Selene, who throws her into a lava pool.
-Amara is defeated by Selene, but later rescued by the New Mutants and adopts the name 'Magma' as her heroic identity.
-At her father's urging, she leaves Nova Roma, in the company of the New Mutants, to be taught by Charles Xavier.
+Amara is defeated by Selene, but later rescued by the New Mutants and joins the group as Magma.

 New Mutants

-After the New Mutants visit Nova Roma, Magma officially enters Xavier's school and joins the New Mutants.
+After the New Mutants visit Nova Roma, Magma officially enters Professor X's school and joins the New Mutants.
 She invades the Hellfire Club's New York headquarters to battle Selene.
-She is fooled into joining a gladiatorial competition run by the insane Shadow King, where she partners with Sunspot.
+She is fooled into joining a gladiatorial competition run by the Shadow King, where she partners with Sunspot.
 Eventually, the efforts of her other friends free her and Sunspot from the games.

-Mistaking the New Mutants for the X-Men, the Enchantress kidnaps them during their Greek vacation and takes them to Asgard.
-The teleportation spell created by her teammate Magik goes awry when blocked by the Enchantress's power, and Magma ends up in the elven realm.
-They trick her into consuming food, thus making her one of their own.
-She participates in a raid on the Asgardian dwarves, where she is defeated by Cannonball.
-The dwarves, grateful to Cannonball, restore Magma's mind, but they cannot restore her body, but all magical alterations are reversed when they are sent home.

-After a time, Magma recognizes her ancestor in a statue depicting the ancient lunar deity Selene.
-The witch Selene approaches her and claims to be that ancestor.
-Magma and the New Mutants clash with Emma Frost and her super-powered teens, the Hellions on multiple occasions.
+Magma and the New Mutants clash with Emma Frost and her team, the Hellions, on multiple occasions.
 Despite the cruelties displayed by the Hellion Empath, Magma develops an attraction towards him, which distresses her and leads her to leave the New Mutants and join the Hellions.